 The remainder of the paper is organized as follows.
-We discuss related research in Section II.
-Our data and methods are described in detail in Section III.
-We present results in Section IV followed by concluding remarks.
+We discuss related research in Section I. Our data and methods are described in detail in Section II.
+We present our main results in Section III.
+In Section IV, we investigate whether trading gains and losses can be traced to the provision of liquidity or informed trading.
+We then discuss the whether the extent to which our empirical results generalize beyond Taiwan (Section V) and are economically significant (Section VI).
+We make concluding remarks in Section VII.